 With regard to the question of need, the agent has confirmed that there are no other buildings on the land that the applicant rents either at Calfthwaite Farm or in Cloughton and that the development at Calfthwaite Farm has evolved around an existing one or two buildings on the land.
-Given the applicant's stocking levels of breeding ewes and suckler cows, there is clear justification for 965 square metres space requirement which could be accommodated by building nos.
+Given the applicant's stocking levels of breeding ewes and suckler cows, there is clear justification for 926 square metres space requirement which could be accommodated by building nos.
 1, 2, 4 and 5.
-This suggests that building no. 3 is additional to current needs, although it would not be unreasonable to allow for some additional storage space for straw, machinery etc. or given the amount of grazing land now available to the applicant, there is potential for the applicant to increase the herd size without an over-intensification of the land which would generate a need for additional housing in the future.
-As such it is considered that there is a justifiable functional need for all four buildings and this application is recommended for approval.
+This suggests that building no. 3 is additional to current needs, although it would not be unreasonable to allow for some additional storage space for straw, machinery etc. or given the available grazing land of 70 hectares there is potential for the applicant to increase the herd size and therefore there would be a need for additional housing in the future.
+However this is only justified if all of the 70 hectares of grazing land is part of the holding at Calfthwaite Farm and all part to the same tenancy agreement, which it is not.
+The agent has confirmed that 66 hectares (of the total 99 hectares farmed by the applicant) are on a short Farm Business Tenancy from The Duchy.
+This other land available at Cloughton, whilst thought to remain indefinitely, is on short tenancy with a different landlord, so there can be no justification for the land at Calfthwaite Farm supporting buildings for livestock grazed elsewhere as this results in the over intensification of small land holdings.
+Therefore the land at Calfthwaite Farm is not considered to be sufficient to justify all five buildings as it could not sustainably support an increase in stock numbers that would be needed to justify the fifth building.